qtrest/qtrest/README.md

 #### 1. Include library to your project

-You may use qpm(https://github.com/Cutehacks/qpm):
+You may use qpm(https://github.com/Cutehacks/qpm) on Ubuntu/Mac OS (not for Windwows):
 ```
 qpm install com.github.kafeg.qtrest
 ```

-Or you may include library manualy.
+Also you may clone and include library manualy.
 First, clone library
 ```
 mkdir PROJECT_ROOT/api/
 cd PROJECT_ROOT/api/